-Prerequisite: MATE or MTLS 435 or equivalent or consent of instructor and advisor

-Analysis of criteria for crack initiation and propagation leading to structural failure; study of fracture mechanics starting with Griffith theory for ideally brittle Materials through plane strain and ultimately elastic-plastic toughness phenomena.
+Prerequisite: MATE or MTLS 435 or equivalent or consent of instructor and advisor starting with Griffith theory for ideally brittle Materials through plane strain and ultimately elastic-plastic toughness phenomena.
 Effects of geometry, rate, environment, and microstructure will be considered as related to micromechanisms of fracture (cleavage, ductile fracture, fatigue, stress corrosion cracking).